izagawd/stable_gen_map/README.md

     });

-    // Root spawns a child using only `&self` + `&StableGenMap`. let (child_key, child) = root.add_child(&map, "child");
+    // Root spawns a child using only `&self` + `&StableGenMap`.
+    // An ECS pattern would require a `system` to be the one to do these operations,
+    // but with stable gen map, the instance itself can do the spawning let (child_key, child) = root.add_child(&map, "child");

     // That child spawns a grandchild, again only `&self` + `&StableGenMap`.
+    // an ECS pattern would require a `system` to be the one to do these operations

-    let (grandchild_key, grandchild) = child.add_child(&map, "grandchild");
+    // but with stable gen map, the instance itself can do the spawning let (grandchild_key, grandchild) = child.add_child(&map, "grandchild");

-    // Everything stays wired up via generational keys. assert_eq!(root.children.borrow().as_slice(), &[child_key]);
+    // Everything stays wired up via generational keys.

+    // we do not need to reget the `root` and `child` references,
+    // since the inserts did not require a &mut reference,
+    // which can save performance in some cases assert_eq!(root.children.borrow().as_slice(), &[child_key]);
     assert_eq!(child.parent.get(), Some(root_key));
     assert_eq!(child.children.borrow().as_slice(), &[grandchild_key]);